merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 Since there is a K02587 and a K02592 on contig `c_000000000122`, 5 out of 6 _nif_ genes appear on the same contig in this metagenome.
 N22 also appears to have a second set of these genes spread across multiple contigs, just as in N07.

 You can take a look at N25 and N38 yourself.
-N25 should have at least one copy of all six genes (and 5/6 on the same contig - `c_000000000104`), but N38 should be missing _nifN_.
+N25 should have at least one copy of all six genes (and 5/6 on contig `c_000000000104`), but N38 should be missing _nifN_.

 At this point, we can be fairly confident that there are nitrogen-fixing populations in samples N06, N07, N22, and N25.
 The natural question to ask next is - what are they?